Octax: Accelerated CHIP-8 Arcade Environments for Reinforcement Learning in JAX: Experimental Evaluation

 \subsection{How do RL agents learn in \octax?}

-We train Proximal Policy Optimization (PPO) \citep{schulman2017proximal} agents across our game suite due to its widespread adoption and proven scalability with parallel environments \citep{rudin2022learning}.
+We train Proximal Policy Optimization (PPO) \citep{schulman2017proximal} agents across our game suite due to its widespread adoption and proven scalability with parallel environments \citep{rudin2022learning}, and Parallel Q-Network (PQN) \citep{gallici2024simplifying} as a modern value-based method that also benefits from parallel environments.

-\paragraph{Network architecture.} Our PPO agent\footnote{Based on Rejax implementation \citep{rejax}.} uses a convolutional neural network designed for \octax's (4, 64, 32) stacked observations.
-The feature extractor consists of three convolutional layers with 32, 64, and 64 filters respectively.
+\paragraph{Network architecture.} Both agents\footnote{Based on Rejax implementation \citep{rejax}.} uses the same architecture, for fair comparison: a convolutional neural network designed for \octax's (4, 64, 32) stacked observations.
+The feature extractor consists of three convolutional layers with 32, 64, and 64 filters, respectively.
 These layers use kernel sizes of (8,4), 4, and 3 with corresponding strides of (4,2), 2, and 1.
-Extracted features are flattened and fed to separate actor and critic heads, each containing a single 256-unit hidden layer with ReLU activation throughout.
+Extracted features are flattened and fed to separate actor and critic heads, each containing a single 256-unit hidden layer with ReLU activation throughout (and LayerNorm for PQN).

-\paragraph{Training configuration.} We combine grid search optimization (detailed in Appendix~\ref{sec:experiments}) on Pong with CleanRL's standard Atari PPO hyperparameters \citep{huang2022cleanrl}.
-This yields GAE lambda of 0.95, clipping epsilon of 0.2, value function coefficient of 0.5, and entropy coefficient of 0.01.
+\paragraph{Training configuration.} We combine grid search optimization (detailed in Appendix~\ref{sec:hyperparameters}) on Pong with CleanRL's standard Atari PPO hyperparameters \citep{huang2022cleanrl}.
+This yields GAE lambda of 0.95, clipping epsilon of 0.2, value function coefficient of 0.5, and entropy coefficient of 0.01 for PPO.
+For PQN we use $\lambda=0.9$ and an epsilon-greedy exploration decaying from 1. to 0.05 during 10\% of the training.
 Each experiment uses 512 parallel environments with 32-step rollouts, 4 training epochs per update, and 32 minibatches for gradient computation.
-We apply the Adam optimizer \citep{kingma2014adam} with learning rate $5 \times 10^{-4}$ and gradient clipping for stable training across 5 million timesteps per environment.
+We apply the Adam optimizer \citep{kingma2014adam} with a learning rate of $5 \times 10^{-4}$ and gradient clipping to ensure stable training across 5 million timesteps per environment.

 \paragraph{Experimental setup.} We conduct 12 independent training runs per game using different random seeds.
 All experiments run on a single NVIDIA A100 GPU with 24 concurrent training sessions.
 Agent performance is assessed every 131,072 timesteps on 128 parallel environments.